Neonatal diabetes: Mechanism

 Most permanent neonatal diabetes cases are caused by variations in the ATP-sensitive potassium channel, K_{ATP}.
 Disease-associated variants of either subunit of K_{ATP}, KCNJ11 and ABCC8, can result in a channel that is "stuck open", rendering the β cell unable to secrete insulin in response to high blood glucose.
 Children born with disease-associated K_{ATP} variants often have intrauterine growth restriction and resulting low birthweight.
 Similarly, the second most common cause of permanent neonatal diabetes is alterations to the gene that encodes insulin.
 Mutations associated with neonatal diabetes tend to cause misfolding of the insulin protein; misfolded insulin accumulates in the endoplasmic reticulum (ER), leading to ER stress and β-cell death.

 Most transient neonatal diabetes is caused by the over-expression of a cluster of genes on chromosome 6, a region called 6q24.
-Over-expression of 6q24 is often caused by anomylous epigenetic regulation of the locus.
+Over-expression of 6q24 is often caused by anomalous epigenetic regulation of the locus.
 The copy of 6q24 inherited from one's father normally has much higher gene expression than the copy inherited from one's mother.
 Therefore, inheriting two copies of the gene region from one's father (either through uniparental disomy, or receiving two copies from one's father in addition to the copy from one's mother) commonly results in over-expression of the locus.
 Alternatively, inheriting a maternal copy of 6q24 with defective DNA methylation can result in similar over-expression of the locus.

 Variants in several other genes can cause neonatal diabetes, though these cases are much rarer.
 Genetic changes that disable the transcription factors CNOT1, GATA4, GATA6, PDX1, PTF1A, or RFX6 – all involved in the development of the pancreas – result in a shrunken or missing pancreas.
 Similarly, variations in the transcription factors GLIS3, NEUROD1, NEUROG3, NKX2-2, or MNX1 can result in malformed or absent β cells that do not secrete insulin.
 EIF2AK3 variants can exacerbate ER stress causing β-cell death, skeletal issues, and liver dysfunction.
 Some variations in immune gene FOXP3 can cause IPEX syndrome, a severe and multifaceted disease that includes neonatal diabetes among its symptoms.

 Two genes in this region that can be associated with TNDM: